• Skip to primary navigation

 16. Oats

-Oats are ideal for those who want to lose weight and eliminating bad cholesterol.
+Oats are ideal for those who want to lose weight and eliminate bad cholesterol.
 The oats work in soaking the retained water and cholesterol accumulated by your body.

 17. Lemon